 German Reunification

-The fall of the Berlin Wall paved the way for the reunification of East and West Germany, which took place on October 3, 1990.
-Germany became a unified country once again, ending decades of division.
+The events related to the breaking of the Berlin Wall led to the unification of the East Germany and West Germany on 3rd of October in 1990.
+Germany united again and as a result the country merged after decades of division.

 The End of the Cold War